-- · Net operating lease income for assets given on operating lease - Occupancy expenses for corporate buildings, furniture, fittings and leasehold improvements - · Non-salary technology expenses for technology assets - Net trading income for depreciation relating to leased assets held by trading-related businesses for the purpose of facilitating trading activities, and - Other operating expenses for all other assets.
+- net operating lease income for assets given on operating lease - occupancy expenses for corporate buildings, furniture, fittings and leasehold improvements - non-salary technology expenses for technology assets - net trading income for depreciation relating to leased assets held by trading-related businesses for the purpose of facilitating trading activities, - · other operating expenses for all other assets.

-The Consolidated Entity does not recognise a ROU asset for shortterm or low value leases, instead the expense is recognised over the lease term as appropriate as part of operating expenses.
+The Consolidated Entity does not recognise a ROU asset for short-term or low value leases, instead the expense is recognised over the lease term as appropriate as part of operating expenses.

-1 Where remaining lease terms are less than five years, leasehold improvements are depreciated over the remaining lease term.
+Where lease terms are less than five years, leasehold improvements are depreciated over the remaining lease term.